WorldWideTelescope/pywwt/docs/views.rst

 Panorama view
 -------------

-**Keep or no?**
-Finally, this view provides 360-degree panoramas taken during various NASA missions to Mars and the Moon. (...)
+This view provides 360-degree panoramas taken during various NASA missions to Mars and the Moon.
+It's currently only possible to explore a single image from NASA's Pathfinder rover on Mars.
+The rest of the panoramas and their view-specific functionalities will be imported from the Web Client in a future release.